Alex-Costea/Wiles/docs/specifications.md

 - `as_text`: convert object to text
 - `read_line`, `read_truth`, `read_int`, `read_rational`: read an object from the command line
 - `run`: runs the function given as argument
-- `maybe` : makes a nullable type out of non-nullable object
 - `collection.add(arg value, at)` : add an element to a mutable collection
 - `collection.remove(arg value, at)` : remove an element from the mutable collection at the index
 - `collection.update(arg value, at)` : set element of mutable collection at index